About Us

 Funding Available for Residents and Businesses Impacted by Tropical Storm Debby

-Federal assistance is available to New Yorkers in Steuben County and the contiguous counties of Allegany, Chemung, Livingston, Ontario, Schuyler and Yates which were impacted by severe weather related to Tropical Storm Debby from Aug.
+Federal assistance is available to New Yorkers in Steuben County and the contiguous counties of Allegany, Broome, Chenango, Delaware, Essex, Franklin, Jefferson, Ontario, St. Lawrence and Yates which were impacted by severe weather related to Tropical Storm Debby from Aug.
 8-10, 2024.
-Eligible homeowners, renters and businesses can now apply for U.S. Small Business Administration (SBA) low-interest loans to aid in recovery from storms that caused significant damage to homes and businesses.
+Eligible homeowners, renters and businesses can now apply for U.S. Small Business Administration (SBA) low-interest loans to aid in economic recovery from storms that caused significant damage to homes and businesses through July 10, 2025.

 Emergency Repair Program for Homeowners in Nassau and Suffolk Counties